 In addition to these questions, we look over and finalize the wedding timeline.
 We discuss a rain plan if any portion of the wedding day or portraits are planned to take place outside.
 And we go over the list of wedding vendors, so I can be sure to send them images after the wedding.

-When we're done with this meeting, I have everything that my 2nd shooter and I need to give 150% on the wedding day.
+Once I have the final questionnaire, I have everything that Ryan and I need to give 150% on the wedding day.

 If you liked this post, you may also enjoy:

 Am I The Right Photographer for You?